To provide a high quality early learning environment for children and a model training facility for students at Gwinnett Technical College.

 Children are provided with a variety of materials and activities to use in exploring, constructing and organizing the world around them.
 The program offers a balance of free choice and guided activities, as well as individual and group activities.
 Teachers help children when making choices and in understanding that choices have natural consequences.
 This becomes a foundation for success in school and life.

 Learning Through Play

 The Hudgens Center is a place where children can learn while they play and share experiences with other children.
-The environment is designed to enable children to develop close relationships with members in their primary rooms, while providing opportunities to expand social skills as they interact with members from other classroooms in the sensory or "messy" room and with an even larger groups on projects in the piazza.
-This configuration reflects society's social structures of family, neighborhood and community.
+The environment is designed to enable children to develop close relationships with members in their primary rooms while providing opportunities to expand social skills as they interact with members from other classrooms in the sensory or “messy” room and with an even larger group on projects in the piazza.
+This configuration reflects society’s social structures of family, neighborhood and community.

 Gwinnett Technical College does not discriminate on the basis of race, color, creed, national or ethnic origin, gender, religion, disability, age, political affiliation or belief, disabled veteran, veteran of the Vietnam Era’ or citizenship status (except in those special circumstances permitted or mandated by law).
 For more information on compliance activities, contact Lisa Richardson, Title IX and Section 504 Coordinator, 5150 Sugarloaf Parkway, Building 100, Room 708, Lawrenceville, GA 30043, 678-226-6691.